pushpabrol/Guardian-SwiftUI-Sample/README.md

 - Leveraged Combine's `@StateObject` and `@EnvironmentObject` property wrappers to manage data flow and state changes.
 - Incorporated `Timer` and `onReceive` modifiers to update the TOTP value and countdown timer.
 - Created a `CircularProgressView` to display a circular progress indicator with a countdown timer.
-- Implemented `unenroll` methods to handle device unenrollment and refresh the enrollment list.
+- Implemented `unenroll` methods to handle unenrollment and refresh the enrollment list.

 ## Future Enhancements

 Here are some potential enhancements that can be made to the app:

-- Add support for different types of biometric authentication, such as Face ID and Touch ID.
 - Improve error handling and provide better feedback to the user in case of authentication or enrollment failures.
 - Implement localization for different languages to make the app accessible to a wider audience.
-- Add additional features, such as push notifications for enrollment status updates and transaction confirmations.

 ## License